 Buy on REI.com

 What parks does the National Park Annual Pass give you access to?

-The National Park Annual Pass does not cover fees for camping, boat launch, parking, tours, special permits, ferries or other activity fees.
+The National Park Annual Pass does not cover fees for camping, boat launch, parking, tours, special permits, ferries, or other activity fees.

-Senior National Parks Pass
+National Parks Senior Pass

-Four annual Senior Passes purchased in prior years can be traded in for a lifetime pass!
+Four annual Senior Passes purchased in prior years can be traded in for a senior lifetime pass!
 Make sure and keep your annual senior passes each year if you plan to turn them in for a lifetime senior pass.